gvbr/core-fetch/README.md

 Core and asset updater for retroarch.

-Downloads and extracts files from the libretro buildbot into the appropriate folders specified in your retroarch user configuration file.
+Downloads and extracts your current list of cores and/or asset files from the libretro buildbot into the appropriate folders specified by your retroarch user configuration file.

-Point to your config file with `-g retroarch.cfg` or within the script itself.
+Either point to your config file with `-g retroarch.cfg` or within the script itself.

-Fetch cores with `-c`, assets with `-s`, or both with `-a`.
+Update your current cores with `-c`, asset files with `-s`, or both with `-a`.

-Tested on linux and windows platforms.
+Use `-d` for a dry run and `-v` to display url targets and path destinations.

+Tested on Linux and Windows platforms.
 Requires Python 3.